Linking Dispersive-Medium Uncertainty to Clutter Analysis in Single-Snapshot FDA-MIMO-GPR: Propagation of Medium Uncertainty to Clutter Statistics

 denotes the image of the $q$th random relaxation-spectrum mode in the steering-vector domain.

 Substituting this result further into \eqref{eq:R_med} yields

 where

-Therefore, $\bm R_{\mathrm{med}}$ is a weighted superposition of a set of nonnegative modal components $\{\bm S_q\}$.
-The coefficients $\lambda_q$ characterize the energy distribution of medium randomness in the relaxation-spectrum domain, whereas $\bm S_q$ describes the contribution pattern of the corresponding mode in the observation domain after propagation through the operator and scene-level integration.
+Thus, $\bm R_{\mathrm{med}}$ is a weighted superposition of nonnegative modal components $\{\bm S_q\}$.
+The coefficients $\lambda_q$ characterize the energy distribution of medium randomness in the relaxation-spectrum domain, whereas $\bm S_q$ describes how the corresponding mode appears in the observation domain after propagation and scene-level integration.